MicrosoftDocs/PowerShell-Docs/developer/format/tablerowentry-element-for-tablerowentries-for-tablecontrol-format.md

 ms.assetid: 18d86af7-7ff9-4968-81be-2caa61937d49
 caps.latest.revision: 10
 ---
-# TableRowEntry Element for TableRowEntroes for TableControl (Format)
+# TableRowEntry Element for TableRowEntries for TableControl (Format)

 Defines the data that is displayed in a row of the table.